 The kind of treatment depends a lot on the location and severity of the tear.
 The outer edge of each meniscus has a rich blood supply.
 The chances of healing are better for tears in those areas.
 The deeper the tear, the less chance there is for spontaneous healing.

-Other factors to consider in meniscus tear treatment are symptom severity, activity level and age.
+Other factors to consider in Meniscus Tear Causes and Natural Treatments are symptom severity, activity level, and age.
 For instance, if you are a highly competitive athlete, you’ll probably want a faster more aggressive treatment.
 The average adult, however, may be willing to take their time to avoid risks such as surgery.

 Now, let’s look at the different stages of treatment.